rafalh/dashfaction/README.md

     $DF Vote Next: true
     // Enable vote previous
     $DF Vote Previous: true
-    // Use new improved spawn point selection logic.
-Full randomness if optional settings are turned off
+    // Adjust setting related to player respawn logic (defaults match stock game)
-    $DF Use New Spawn Logic: false
+    $DF Player Respawn Logic:
+        // In team gamemodes (CTF/TeamDM), only spawn players at points associated with their team +Respect Team Spawns: true
+        // Players are more likely to spawn at spawn points further away from other players +Prefer Avoid Players: true
-        // Attempt to avoid spawning players at the same location twice in a row +Try Avoid Last: true
+        // Avoid spawning players at the same spawn point twice in a row +Always Avoid Last: false
+        // Always spawn players at the furthest spawn point from other players (removes RNG) +Always Use Furthest: false
-        // Instead of randomness, always spawn players as far as possible from any enemies +Try Avoid Enemies: false
+        // Ignore teammates when calculating the distance from spawn points to other players +Only Avoid Enemies: false
-        // If off, disregard team-specific flags on spawn points (only relevant in team modes) +Respect Team Spawns: true
     // Duration of player invulnerability after respawn in ms (default is the same as in stock RF - 1500)
     $DF Spawn Protection Duration: 1500
     // Initial player life (health) after spawn